 If you are interested in an international career in sales, management and marketing, and would like to study in China for two years, this programme may be of interest to you.

-In the fast-expanding global market, IBA and Shanghai Finance University have jointly developed a special opportunity for European, Asian and other international students to obtain a double degree in business management.
+In the fast-expanding global market, IBA and Shanghai Lixin University of Accounting and Finance have jointly developed a special opportunity for European, Asian and other international students to obtain a double degree in business management.

 Autumn: Application deadline is March 15 for EU/EEA, non-EU students // July 5 for Danish students.Spring: no intake.